sjstoelting/MODx-htmlToPDF/readme.md

 ###Usage of TCPDF###

-This MODx snippet uses TCPDF, available at [http://www.tcpdf.org/](http://www.tcpdf.org/), to create the PDF Files from the content of a web document, published with MODx.
+This MODX snippet uses TCPDF, available at [http://www.tcpdf.org/](http://www.tcpdf.org/), to create the PDF Files from the content of a web document, published with MODX.
 TCPDF is part of the package.
 TCPDF itself is licensed under LGPL V3, as described at [http://www.tcpdf.org/license.php](http://www.tcpdf.org/license.php).
 The current version of TCPDF used in this package is 5.9.060.

 The main goal is to create highly configurable PDF documents.
 This is possible with parameters that one can use in the snippet tag and through the usage of chunks.
-All chunks make use of the placeholders as defined in other MODx snippets.
+All chunks make use of the placeholders as defined in other MODX snippets.

 ###Installation###